Magical Thinkers - 2 years, 9 months to 5 Year Olds

-Young children are playful and magical thinkers, unfettered by the laws of logic or cause and effect.
+Young children are playful and magical thinkers.
 They are imaginative explorers, adventuring out to experience the people and the world around them.
-The poetic thought process of the young child weaves together perceptions such that feeling, color, magnitude, and word become one.
-In play the imagination is at work as a child exercises the ability to realize ideas, creatively problem solve, and work cooperatively with others.
+In play, the imagination is at work as a child exercises the ability to realize ideas, creatively problem solve, and work cooperatively with others.
 We regard play as the true and most valuable work of a young child, and the day is simply structured to enable children to delve into imaginary worlds within a comforting and secure environment.
 Teachers introduce creative projects and instructive experiences through which young children build upon what they know and practice new skills.

-The weekly schedule includes a field trip as well as classes in Spanish and Music.
-In the Small School, work with letters and numbers is rooted in practical experience, such as identifying a classmate’s name while taking attendance at Morning Circle, writing a ’SAVE’ sign for a block construction, or counting the number of cups needed to set the table for the weekly Tea Party.
-Small School classes gather together for special projects and activities, and join older students for All School Meeting, Reading Buddies, and general play outside.
+The weekly schedule includes a field trip as well as classes in Horticulture and Music.
+In the Small School, work with letters and numbers is rooted in practical experiences, such as identifying a classmate’s name while taking attendance at Morning Circle, writing a 'SAVE' sign for a block construction, or counting the number of cups needed to set the table for the weekly Tea Party.
+Small School classes gather together for special projects and activities, and join older students for All School Meeting, Reading Buddies, and outdoor play.

-Speaking and listening; participating in Circle, taking attendance, ‘Sharing,’ discussing; listening to stories read or told; learning about books; drawing and telling a story-journals; experimenting with writing; playing; negotiating and working to resolve conflicts, learning language of negotiation and conflict resolution; communicating honestly and respectfully; beginning Spanish
+Speaking and listening; participating in Circle, taking attendance, ‘Sharing,’ discussing; listening to stories read or told; learning about books; drawing and telling a story-journals; experimenting with writing; playing; negotiating and working to resolve conflicts, learning language of negotiation and conflict resolution; communicating honestly and respectfully

 Exploring mathematics and developing number sense in daily life through play, practical activities and projects; counting, identifying, matching, sorting, classifying, patterning, measuring, estimating, predicting, comparing, recognizing color and shape; working with whole numbers 1-10; investigating size/shape/length/weight/volume; baking and cooking